-Compass Changing Lives will comprise nine Mental Health Support Teams in Derby, Erewash, Bolsover, the Derbyshire Dales, Chesterfield and the Amber Valley.
+Compass Changing Lives comprises of nine Mental Health Support Teams in Derby, Erewash, Bolsover, the Derbyshire Dales, Chesterfield and the Amber Valley.

-We are kind and friendly people who are here to support young children and young people’s mental health.
-We provide a free and confidential emotional health and wellbeing support for children and young people with mild to moderate emotional health and wellbeing needs who attend one of these (education settings.
+We are a compassionate and friendly team who are here to help support children and young people’s mental health.
+We provide a free and confidential emotional health and wellbeing support for children and young people with mild to moderate emotional health and wellbeing needs.

 Sometimes, you may feel sad, scared or worried.
 Maybe you’re getting angry or frustrated.
 We can help get you the right help!